jkulawik/blog/_drafts/discord-alternative.md

 * Pricing.
 My ideal candidate would be free and open-source, like Linux, Blender or GIMP.
 While I won't deny I'm a bit of a cheap bastard,
-I just don't want to deal with pricing changes and being left at the mercy of some executive chasing the bottom-line.
+I just don't want to be left at the mercy of some executive chasing the bottom-line.

 * Self-hosting and privacy vs accessibility.
 Self-hosting puts you in control of your data (and notably also the data of the people who use your server),